2021 Mercedes EQS electric luxury saloon: details, specs and prices

 Mercedes has announced that the ‘entry-level’ version of its EQS flagship will start from nearly £100,000, with the rear-wheel-drive EQS 450+ available to order now before first deliveries begin later this year.

 More variants are in the works, with some expected to feature the 90kWh battery from the slightly smaller, but almost identically styled EQE saloon.
-Mercedes also recently unveiled the AMG EQS 53 4MATIC+ performance version, which produces over 750bhp.
+Mercedes has also introduced the AMG EQS 53 4MATIC+ performance version, which produces over 750bhp.

 Mercedes is looking to raise the bar once again with its first electric saloon car, the same way the S-Class has long been the benchmark for executive limousines and set precedents for technology and innovation in the car world as a whole.